Training Your Agents

 Best Practices

 Add a few key pieces of knowledge and one or two instructions.
-Chat with the agent to see how it behaves, then iterate.
-It's easier to refine than to dump everything at once.
+Chat with the agent to see how it behaves, then refine.
+It's much easier to iterate on a few entries than to debug 50 at once.

-Instead of "be helpful," try "when the user asks about pricing, always mention the free tier first, then compare the Pro and Enterprise plans side by side."
+Instead of "be helpful," try "when the user asks about pricing, always mention the free tier first, then compare the Pro and Enterprise plans side by side with a comparison table."

 Use Examples for Tone

-If you want a specific communication style, examples are the most effective way to teach it.
+If you want a specific communication style, examples are the most effective teaching method.
 The agent will pattern-match against your examples more reliably than following abstract instructions.

 Title Entries Clearly